This May marks the one year anniversary and halfway mark into my two-year Peace Corps service (whoo!).

 Said challenging environments: manual labor under the sun and a crazy classroom.

-Ever feel like you’re someone who is thriving when your life is up in the air like a hail Mary?
+Ever feel like you’re someone who thrives when your life is up in the air like a hail Mary?
 Join the Peace Corps.

 6. You like working with kids.
 Or at least you can tolerate them.